tylercamp/palcalc/README.md

 - Update PalDB reference data for recent game updates
   - Figure out reliable process for updating DB.json with latest pal + trait info (where can I find a frequently-updated source of all required info?)
 - General UI/UX improvements
+- Optimize app startup time - a lot of time is spent reading the `LevelMeta.sav` GVAS files to fetch save data properties and provide a preview of the file contents (e.g. "Player 123, Level 15, Day 17")

 ## Maybe TODOs
 - Automatically detect changes to save file + reload